Game engine recreation: Motivation

 Game engine recreations are made to allow the usage of classical games with newer operating system versions, recent hardware or even completely different operating systems than originally intended.
-Another motivation is the ability to fix engine bugs which is often hard or impossible with the original engines (with notable exceptions, see community patch) once a software has become unsupported abandonware, with the source code not available.
+Another motivation is the ability to fix engine bugs which is often hard or impossible with the original engines (with notable exceptions, see community patch) once a software has become unsupported, with the source code not available.

 Methods

 Top down

 When game engine recreations are made in a top down development methodology, in the first step the general game's functionality is programmed and the structure is defined.
 Then, in later steps, the resulting engine is adapted to the specific detail behaviour of the original game, often by reverse engineering, debugging and profiling the original.
 An example is OpenRA based on specifications contributed by the community by clean-room re-implementations without dis-assembling the original executable, which result in game engines whose behavior differs from the original.
 Another example is the Total Annihilation engine remake Spring Engine, which resulted in being used for many more games.
 Typically, this approach results in an approximation of the original behaviour only and not a "clock cycle wise" identical behaviour.
-On the positive side, running code exists faster, and the finally resulting source code is less specifically tied to a specific, single game and can be reused as a general game engine for other games.
+On the positive side, this approach typically yields working code more quickly, and the resulting source code is less tied to a single game, allowing it to be reused as a general engine for other games.